RedPillAnalytics/gradle-analytics/README.md

 # Better Documentation Coming Soon
 I will provide better, more comprehensive documentation soon.
 This includes Gradle Analytics support for generating custom JSON files for custom Gradle Plugins.
-An example is the [Gradle Confluent](https://github.com/RedPillAnalytics/gradle-confluent) plugin which generates a custom JSON file containing every KSQL statement executed by the plugin.